Jiang-Gianni/DGAFstack/README.md

 ## The **"Don't Give A F\*ck"** stack
 - [Docker](https://www.docker.com/): creates and runs a container for the backend written in Go.
 I like to use [render](https://render.com/) to host it: they also offer a Go environment but I needed the D for this stack;
 - [Go](https://go.dev/): just an amazing language to write the backend with;
-- [AstraDB](https://www.datastax.com/products/datastax-astra/pricing): serverless DBaaS based on Cassandra, they offer you 25$ of use for free each month (which is a lot in terms of read/write/storage) and you can use different types of API through the [Stargate](https://www.datastax.com/products/datastax-astra/apis) gateway (I was surprised to see gRPC available);
+- [AstraDB](https://www.datastax.com/products/datastax-astra/pricing): serverless DBaaS based on Cassandra, they offer you 25$ of use for free each month (which is a lot in terms of read/write/storage) and you can use different types of API through the [Stargate](https://www.datastax.com/products/datastax-astra/apis) gateway (even gRPC);
 - [Flutter](https://flutter.dev/): IMHO the best mobile development framework.

 ## Flutter Project Name Change